Zhengyu-Huang/Cost-accuracy-trade-off/scripts/navier_stokes/README.md

 # 2D Incompressible Navier–Stokes Benchmark

 This directory contains the research drivers for the time-dependent benchmark in the paper.
-It compares a Fourier pseudospectral solver with fourth-order Runge–Kutta (RK4) time integration against a recurrent neural operator.
+It compares a Fourier pseudospectral solver with fourth-order Runge–Kutta (RK4) time integration against a recurrent neural operator, with exponential time-differencing methods included in a sensitivity study.
 The comparison reports relative $L^2$ error, estimated floating-point work, and CPU/GPU wall-clock runtime in the post-training, many-query regime.

 The neural operator learns the unit-time map